brentgroves/repsys/a_status/project_bullet_list.md

-# Project Bullet List
+# IS Project Bullet List

 Hi Christian and Kevin,

-This is a revised bullet list of Information Systems projects containing a certificate management system.
+This is a revised bullet list with newly added data analysis projects.
 It is suitable for our Bi-Weekly meeting.
 I will send a more detailed summary later.

 Thank you.

-The following is in markdown format.
-You can view it better at <https://markdownlivepreview.com/> by copying and pasting the contents below.
+The following is in markdown format and can be viewed by copying and pasting the contents below in an online markdown viewer such as at <https://markdownlivepreview.com/> .

+- Set raw material reorder points based on sales short-term projections.
+- Set tooling reorder points based on sales short-term projections.
+- Set raw material reorder points based on sales short-term projections.
+- Set finished goods totals based on sales short-term projections.
+- Calculate the Mean Time To Repair.
+It is the average downtime.
+- Calculate the Mean Time Between Failures.
+It is the average uptime.
 - Ongoing certificate management for each Mach2 MES system and for the Structures Avilla Kubernetes Cluster
 - Connect Structures Avilla Dell PowerEdge servers to extreme core switches with 10GB SPF+ modules in truck mode to VLANs 50 and 220.